-Clear plastic pots (rather then decorative pots) can improve the chances of your orchid reviving, as this allows light to reach the roots for photosynthesis in the absence of functioning, healthy leaves.
+Clear plastic pots (rather than decorative pots) can improve the chances of your orchid reviving, as this allows light to reach the roots for photosynthesis in the absence of functioning, healthy leaves.

-Watch this helpful YouTube video for a visual guide of you are unsure of anything:
+Watch this helpful YouTube video for a visual guide, if you are unsure of anything:

 Orchid Leaves Yellow or Brown Because of Sunburn

 - Symptoms.
-Leaves of the orchid turning yellow or brown with a scorched appearance.
+Leaves of the orchid turn yellow or brown with a scorched appearance.
 Leaves and flowers can also fall off due to stress.

 - Causes.
 Orchids require filtered light or bright, indirect light and can burn in full sun or intense sunshine.

-Therefore orchid leaves tend to be sensitive to the affects of direct sunlight, so you should always place orchids in an area of bright, indirect light or perhaps some filtered morning light, rather the full sun to replicate the conditions of their natural environment.
+Therefore orchid leaves tend to be sensitive to the effects of direct sunlight, so you should always place orchids in an area of bright, indirect light or perhaps some filtered morning light, rather than the full sun to replicate the conditions of their natural environment.